cylexVEVO/turso-dashboard/README.md

 1. Start the proxy by running `node proxy.js`, this is required to get around CORS restrictions.
 2. Start the application with `npm run dev`, and navigate to `localhost:3000` to start using it!

+# Roadmap
+- Individual instance creation and deletion
+- Improved deletion flows (confirmation, loading indicators)

 # Additional
 This project is not created or endorsed by Turso.
-If the creators of Turso would like me to take it down for some reason, please contact me on Discord (I'm in the Discord server).

-This project is also in its early stages and currently only supports read operations.
-Creation and deletion operations will be implemented some time in the future.